wodowiesel/GB-Dumper/README.md

 - Changed so at startup it doesn't display the Game Cartridge header

 v1.6 (3 January 2015)
-- Speed increase by using a higher baud rate (400Kbit from 57.6Kbit) and using hardware SPI (thanks David R)
+- Speed increase by using a higher baud rate (400Kbit from 57.6Kbit) and using hardware SPI (thanks David R.)
 - Changed SCK from pin 12 to pin 13 for SPI
 - RAM writing speed increase by continually sending 64bytes data from PC and pausing for 5 ms in-between (Compatible with Gameboy Cart Shield v1.2 if you connect pins 12 and 13 together)